nandi95/vue-toastify/README.md

 ## Todos

-- Option for showing one type at a time.

 - Add ability to display notifications simultaneously at different locations

-- Add ability to accept component in the notification

 - Increase test coverage

 - add SPA support for the url attribute

-- Add max number of notifications on display setting

 - Accept components as content or as icon

-- Move animation to purely css with animation-play-state

 - Re-write in TypeScript and use the vue core's `validateProps()`, rewrite for vue 3